shaunmk/Bilevel-ILS-Rosetta/README.md

 	$ cd /path/to/rosetta_source
 	$ ./external/scons-local/scons.py bin mode=release
 	```

+	Optionally, you can specify the build target as ```bin/AbinitioRelax``` to only compile everything necessary for that application.
-	The compilation process can be quite slow, but on multi-core systems you can supply e.g. ``` -j24 ``` to SCons to use multiple threads (24 in this example).
+	The compilation process can be quite slow, but on multi-core systems you can supply e.g. ``` -j24 ``` to get SCons to use multiple threads (24 in this example).
 Successful compilation is usually indicated by
 	```
 	scons: done building targets.
 	```